Mark Weprin: New York State Assembly

 Weprin was chosen to replace his father, former Speaker of the Assembly Saul Weprin, in a special election held in 1994.
 Weprin was Chairman of the Standing Committee on Small Business, as well as a member of the Aging, Codes, Insurance and Judiciary committees.
 He also served as Chairman of the Assembly Ethics and Guidance Committee, as well as Co-Chair of the Joint Senate/Assembly Legislative Ethics Commission.
 Prior to that, he served in the capacity of Secretary to the Majority Conference and Chairman of the Subcommittee for Outreach and Oversight of Senior Citizen Programs.

 New York City Council

-On November 3, 2009, Weprin was elected to represent the 23rd district of the New York City Council, which encompasses a large portion of North Eastern Queens, replacing his brother David, who had chosen to run for New York City Comptroller instead of reelection to the City Council, but lost the Democratic primary election.
+On November 3, 2009, Weprin was elected to represent the 23rd district of the New York City Council, which encompasses a large portion of North Eastern Queens, replacing his brother David, who had chosen to run for New York City Comptroller instead of reelection to the City Council (for a controversial third term); David lost the Democratic primary election for Comptroller and later got elected to the New York State Assembly.

 In May 2015, Weprin announced that he would resign from his position on the New York City Council to become a Federal and State legislative deal- breaker for the Cuomo Administration.
 Weprin's new title is Deputy Secretary of Legislative Affairs.
 Weprin officially left office on June 14, 2015.
 His seat remained empty until the general election in November.
 Barry Grodenchik was elected and to serve out the remainder of Weprin's term until 2017.